insidewhy/catfriend/README.markdown

         password  faptap

     timeout        50000000 # in milliseconds
-    checkinterval  60   # in seconds
+    checkInterval  60   # in seconds

 ## Dependencies
 * python-notify